DKiloDesigns/CreatorFlow/docs/_evergreen/WORKFLOW_RULES.md

 ### Post-Update Feedback Integration (Mandatory for DFAI Beta)

-To facilitate the refinement of the DFAI Core Docs and workflows, the following feedback process is required for [e.g., 5-10 sessions] immediately following the integration of a DFAI Core Docs update package:
+To facilitate the refinement of the CreatorFlow Core Docs and workflows, the following feedback process is required for [e.g., 5-10 sessions] immediately following the integration of a CreatorFlow Core Docs update package:

 1.  **Add Feedback Section:** In each Session Summary (or AI Journal entry), include a dedicated section titled: `## DFAI Update Feedback (vX.Y)` (replace X.Y with the version updated to).
 2.  **Record Observations:** Within this section, briefly note: